-Students who receive a failing grade (85% or less) may, at the discretion of the instructor, be allowed to retake the graded portion (lab, test, etc.) of the class that caused the failing grade.
+Students who receive or are approaching a failing grade in a course (85% or less) may, at the discretion of the instructor, be allowed to retake the graded portion (lab, test, etc.) of the class that caused the failing grade.
 When a student receives 85% or higher, they may continue in the course subject.
-The student must obtain written permission from the instructor and attend a supervised Make-up Day session (generally the week following the prior attempt).
+The student must obtain written permission from the instructor and attend a supervised Make-up Day session.
 Students who miss lab work, tests, quizzes, or other assignments due to absences are permitted to make-up the work they missed at a Make-up Day session within the current enrollment period.
 Make-up Days will be scheduled at the discretion of the instructor.